libreswitch/ops/docs/BGP_feature_design.md

     |       +-------->  BGP_RIB   +-------> BGP_Nexthop |
     +-------+        +------------+       +-------------+

-              Figure 2 BGP and OVSDB tables
+              Figure 2 eBGP and OVSDB tables
 ```

 Note: Route numbers correspond to the numbers displayed in Figure 2.

-      - Route number 1 shows the relationship between the VRF, BGP_Router and the BGP_Neighbor tables.
-BGP subscribes to VRF, BGP_router, BGP_Neighbor tables for BGP configurations.
-BPG also publishes statistics to the three BGP tables.
+      - Route number 1 shows the relationship between the VRF, BGP_Router and the BGP_Neighbor tables. eBGP subscribes to VRF, BGP_router, BGP_Neighbor tables for eBGP configurations. eBGP also publishes statistics to the three eBGP tables.
-      - Route number 2 displays the relationship between the BGP, Route_Map and Rt_Map_Entry.
-The BGP subscribes to the route map tables for route map configurations.
+      - Route number 2 displays the relationship between the eBGP, Route_Map and Rt_Map_Entry.
+The eBGP subscribes to the route map tables for route map configurations.
-      - Route number 3 shows the relationship between the BGP, Prefix_List and the Plist_Entry.
-BGP subscribes to the prefix tables for prefix filter configurations.
+      - Route number 3 shows the relationship between the eBGP, Prefix_List and the Plist_Entry. eBGP subscribes to the prefix tables for prefix filter configurations.
-      - Route 4 displays the BGP, global RIB and FIB relationship.
-BGP publishes the best paths to the global RIB table.
-BGP also subscribs to FIB for route redistribution and nexthop resolution.
+      - Route 4 displays the eBGP, global RIB and FIB relationship. eBGP publishes the best paths to the global RIB table. eBGP also subscribs to FIB for route redistribution and nexthop resolution.
-      - Route 5 displays the BGP, port and Interface relationship.
-BGP subscribes to the port and interface table for interface states and addresses.
+      - Route 5 displays the eBGP, port and Interface relationship. eBGP subscribes to the port and interface table for interface states and addresses.
-      - Route 6 shows the BGP sending local routes to the BGP_RIB table in the OVSDB that serves as a database for BGP internal data.
+      - Route 6 shows the eBGP sending local routes to the BGP_RIB table in the OVSDB that serves as a database for eBGP internal data.

 ##TABLE SUMMARY
 The following list summarizes the purpose of each of the tables and their corresponding tables in the OpenSwitch database.
 Each table is described in more detail following the summary table.